terminaljoint/TIDGE/README.md

-# Terminal-Cities-Engine
+# TAGER ( Terminal joint Advanced Game Engine Resource )

+Proprietary Game engine of Terminal Joint

-A Game Engine Designed Only for Terminal Cities
+A Game Engine Designed Only for Terminal Joint's Games

-A domain-specific game engine designed exclusively for the Terminal Cities universe.
+A domain-specific game engine designed exclusively for the Terminal Joint universe.

 This is NOT a general-purpose engine.
-This engine enforces the laws of the Terminal Cities world.
+This engine enforces the laws of the Terminal Joint